opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param src: Source image.  ``CV_8UC1``, ``CV_8UC4``, ``CV_16SC1``, ``CV_16SC2``, ``CV_32SC1``, ``CV_32FC1``  source types are supported.

-    :param dst: Destination image.
-The size and type is the same as  ``src`` has.
+    :param dst: Destination image with the same size and type as  ``src``.

     :param ksize: Gaussian kernel size.  ``ksize.width``  and  ``ksize.height``  can differ but they both must be positive and odd.
 If they are zeros, they are computed from  ``sigmaX``  and  ``sigmaY`` .